 Staycations have been all the rage for a few years now.
 Many families are choosing to stay relatively close to home and explore their local surroundings.
 Staycations cut down on the planning, the packing and the cost of long distance travel.
 We were the Kings and Queens of staycations until we started RV’ing.
-It was really the only way we could afford to vacation.
-Glenwood Springs, CO is a worldwide destination, due to having the Largest Hot Springs Pool in the world,.
+Staycating was really the only way we could afford to vacation.
+Luckily, for us, Glenwood Springs, CO is a worldwide destination, due, in part, to having the Largest Hot Springs Pool in the world,.
 And, while yes it’s the biggest hot springs pool, it is also the most disgusting with a history of making people sick with all sorts of nasty parasitic illnesses.
 Read this.
 Glenwood Springs, CO is also a popular vacation destination for 303’s (people residing in the Denver area).
 If you are planning a family vacation, be sure to check out this list of Free Things To Do In Glenwood Springs, CO.